pangolindex/Grants-Program/README.md

 ## :mailbox_with_mail: Suggest a Project

-If you think that we should support the development of certain tools or projects that aren't in the Polkadot/Kusama [tech stack](docs/polkadot_stack.md), feel free to submit a suggestion using the process described below.
+If you think that we should support the development of certain tools or projects that aren't in the Pangolin [tech stack](docs/pangolin_stack.md), feel free to submit a suggestion using the process described below.
 We are particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.

 **Submit an idea:**

-If you have an idea for a project or would like to highlight an area in which you'd like to see teams build, but lack the technical background to create a detailed outline, you're welcome to open an [issue](https://github.com/w3f/Grants-Program/issues/new) or add it to the [tech stack](docs/polkadot_stack.md) as a potentially interesting project.
+If you have an idea for a project or would like to highlight an area in which you'd like to see teams build, but lack the technical background to create a detailed outline, you're welcome to open an [issue](https://github.com/w3f/Grants-Program/issues/new) or add it to the [tech stack](docs/pangolin_stack.md) as a potentially interesting project.
 We will review your suggestion and, if necessary, will create an RFP based on it and reach out to teams able to build it.

 **Submit an RFP (Request for Proposals):**